Light

 singing you home

-Endings, once a favourite of mine due to the connotation of wonderful new beginnings, have lost their appeal.
-Endings now equate to farewells, final farewells, which are never easy.
+Endings, once a favourite of mine due to the promise of a new beginning, have lost their appeal.
+Endings now equate to final farewells, which are never easy.

-In December 2019, my soul mate devised a road trip.
-For forty-two years we had travelled together in many lands.
+For forty-two years my mate and I travelled together.
 The freedom of the open road never failed to refresh our spirits, rekindle our love of life or arouse the joy of exploring new places.
-We delighted in the majestic beauty of the earth, and cherished the journeys shared together.
+We delighted in the majestic beauty of the earth and cherished the shared journeys.

-This road trip will be our last.
+This trip will be our last.
 I will be scattering his ashes in eighteen locations around Australia and New Zealand.
-Lying in his hospital bed, Dave, my beloved, designed this trip, for him and for me.
-His ashes would mingle with the earth and the sea in the places he loved most, and he would take me on our last road trip, as I took him.
+Lying in his hospital bed, he designed this trip, for him and for me.
+His ashes would mingle with the earth and the sea in the places he loved most, and he would take me on our last road trip.

-A gift I am most grateful for, even whilst it breaks my heart.
+A gift I am grateful for, even whilst it breaks my heart.

-In July, when the state border of Queensland and New South Wales was briefly open, my family had our first opportunity to honour his wishes.
-We scattered the first of his ashes on the beach at Brunswick Heads in New South Wales, at sunset with the full moon rising over the ocean.
+In the midst of lockdowns and barricades, when the state border opened briefly, (some of) my family scattered the first of his ashes on the beach at Brunswick Heads in New South Wales, at sunset with the full moon rising over the ocean.
 It was beautiful and perfect.

 We wrote a message of love in the sand, and red rose petals replicated the tears in our hearts.
 The children waved sparklers in the night air, and we called the whales – a story in itself, which is part of another of the eighteen.

-A row of candles placed in the sand called our spirits to his.
+A row of candles called our spirits to his.

 The sky turned soft yellows, oranges, pinks and purples as the land darkened.
-The sea imbibed the soft pastel colours of the sky before both turned a deep azure blue.
+The sea absorbed these soft colours before both turned a deep azure blue.
 The evening winter breeze crispened the clear sky, as it merged with the sea.
-When it rose, the moon streamed golden like the rising sun, then sparkled the ocean with dancing beams of light.
+When it rose, the moon streamed golden like the rising sun, then sparked the ocean with dancing beams of light.

 The waves gently formed their own patterns in the sand, as we said our farewell.

-We have walked this beach together, with our adult children, and with each of the grandchildren as they came along.
-We have swam and frolicked in the waves, and shared many a picnic on the beach.
+We had walked this beach together, with our adult children, and with each of the grandchildren as they came along.
+We have swum, played in the waves, and shared many a picnic on the beach.

 Comments are closed.